 Calibration curve 2/6 Specify an unique identify for the new curve A name for the curve to be created.
 This identifier will appear under "Curve identity" within the list of curves in the main GUI.
-Add a brief description for the curve to be created This description will appear in the console when the curve is highlighted within the list of curves in the main GUI.
-SVM
+Add a brief description for the curve to be created

-The SVM sigma value should match the SVM sigma value of the you wish to use for future dose estimation using this curve.
-Please view the sigma value page for recommended sigma values to select. - Applied image selection model The image selection model selected here should match the image selection model chosen during future dose estimation. - Input Response-Dose data to create a At least three samples must be input to the dose-response list.
+This description will appear in the console when the curve is highlighted within the list of curves in the main GUI.
+SVM The SVM sigma value should match the SVM sigma value of the you wish to use for future dose estimation using this curve.
+Please view the sigma value page for recommended sigma values to select. - Applied image selection model The image selection model selected here should match the image selection model chosen during future dose estimation. - Input Response-Dose data to create a curve At least three samples must be input to the dose-response list.
 For each sample, both dose and response must be input.
 To add a new sample click "Import", select the appropriate calibration sample and SVM Sigma value, and a new entry will appear the dose-response list.
 Dose is represented in Gray (Gy) units and is known based on the exposure of the calibration sample.
 For example, if a calibration sample was exposed to radiation at 2 Gy, 2 should be entered in the dose field.
 The "Import" functionality automatically retrieves DC/Cell of the sample at the specified SVM Sigma value.
-Double clicking dose or response fields allows the field to be edited if necessary.
-For each sample to be edited, double click on the dose or response column, which will select the text to be changed.
-Anything typed while the field is selected will overwrite what was previously present.
-This process may be repeated in order to edit fields as necessary.
-If desired, all fields can be entered manually by clicking "Input".
-Response

-Calibration curve 3/6 (DC/Cell) can be found in the console after clicking a processed sample in the sample list within the main GUI.
+If desired, these fields can be entered manually by clicking "Input".
+Response (DC/Cell) can be found in the console after clicking a processed sample in the sample list within the main GUI.
 DC/Cell values are present for sigma values in the range 0.8 to 1.8.
 The appropriate DC/Cell value to enter corresponds to the SVM sigma value you have chosen to use.
-Dose-response entries can be removed by clicking a dose-response row and clicking "Remove".
-After entering or importing all desired dose-response entries, "Validate" must be clicked before the "OK" button will be enabled.
-"Validate" ensures the contents of the Dose-Response list are numeric and are greater than zero. • Click "OK" and save curve
+Dose-response entries can be removed by clicking a doseresponse row and clicking "Remove".
+After entering all desired dose-response entries, "Validate" must be clicked before the "OK"

+Calibration curve 3/6

+button will be enabled.
+"Validate" ensures the contents of the Dose-Response list are numeric.

+Click "OK" and save curve